elastic/elasticsearch-js/README.md

 This function will be used to select a connection from the ConnectionPool.
 It should received a single argument, the list of "active" connections, and return the connection to use.
 Use this selector to implement special logic for your client such as preferring nodes in a certain rack or data-center.

 To make this function asynchronous, accept a second argument which will be the callback to use.
-The callback should be called Node-style, a possible error like `cb(err, selectedConnection)`.
+The callback should be called Node-style, with a possible error like `cb(err, selectedConnection)`.

 ### sniffOnStart
 Type: `Boolean`